timnijland3/comma2-manual-install/README.md

     * Your browser may have saved the id_rsa file as "id_rsa.txt" or "id_rsa.pem"
 7. Once connected, paste this command into your SSH session: `curl -Ls https://tinyurl.com/bdhse3xn | bash -s`

-# Advanced Usage (Installing a Custom Fork)
+# Tinkla's OpenPilot for Comma 2

 Let's be honest, we're here because you were tempted to uninstall openpilot and try some other random fork!
 The installer script in Step 7 above will accept two optional parameters, a GitHub repository owner and a branch name.
 This mirrors the format used by comma's install generator.

-For a custom install URL such as: `installer.comma.ai/ErichMoraga/813`
+For a custom install URL such as: `installer.comma.ai/BogGyver/tesla_unity_releaseC2`

-Instead use this command: `curl -Ls https://tinyurl.com/bdhse3xn | bash -s ErichMoraga 813`
+Instead use this command: `curl -Ls https://tinkla.timnijland.nl/c2setup.sh | bash -s BogGyver tesla_unity_releaseC2`

+# Credits

+A big thank you to the official solution from: [jyoung8607](https://github.com/jyoung8607/neos-manual-install) I just copied it to make it easier for fellow Tinkla users!